arduino/livecast/Season 2/Episode 6 - LED matrix/readme.md

 After wiring and uploading the code, we can now start making our own 'pictures' on the LED matrix.
 What we need to modify is the ledData.h file, which contains 3 different arrays: red, green & blue.
 Each array has 256 numbers.
 For example, if we want to modify pixel number 35, we go to number 35 in the array, and write a value between 1-256 to set the brightness of it.

-In combination with this code, we can also use a tool call PixelCrafter, a Processing powered application that where we can draw a picture with different colours, and then export it in the form of arrays.
+In combination with this code, we can also use a tool call PixelCrafter, a Processing powered application where we can draw a picture with different colours, and then export it in the form of arrays.

 ## Outcome